hassanfarescodes/CRC-64_ECMA-182/README.md

 # CRC-64 ECMA-182

 A simple NASM x86-64 implementation of the CRC-64 ECMA-182 checksum algorithm.
-This program reads a file, computes its CRC-64 checksum, and prints the result to stdout.
+This program reads a file, computes its CRC-64 checksum, and prints the result to the terminal.

 ---